7 Hidden Costs of Budget Airlines

 The tickets have been sold, but the low-cost airlines would try to extort money for little services that you had taken for granted in the past.
-You have to pay for selecting a seat, check-in at the airport, printing boarding passes, making an offline booking, etc. Don’t fall into the trap.
+You have to pay for selecting a seat, checking in at the airport, printing boarding passes, making an offline booking, etc. Don’t fall into the trap.
 Plan ahead to save money.
-Free online check-in via official websites of budget airlines is easy and convenient.
+Free online check-in via the official websites of budget airlines is easy and convenient.
 Why stand in long queues and pay to get your boarding pass at the airport?
 Offline booking comes with a charge as an agent has to spend time making your reservations.
 Labor is expensive and you may be charged an extra fee for this.
 Online booking is the way to go.
-Low-cost carriers may offer seats in the middle-row or back of the aircraft for free.
+Low-cost carriers may offer seats in the middle row or back of the aircraft for free.
 If you prefer window or aisle seats, you will have to pay extra for your seats.

 5).
 Cancellations and Refunds

 The tickets sold by Low-cost Carriers are mostly non-refundable and non-changeable.
 In case of cancellations and changes, don’t expect any refunds.
 Buy a ticket on a budget airline only if you are convinced that you are going to catch that flight.
 Opt for a more flexible option on a full-service airline, if you are not 100% sure about your trip.
-If the airlines delays, cancel or re-route the flight, you won’t be getting any compensation, alternative travel arrangements, or hotel accommodation.
-Basically, even if it’s the fault of airlines, you are left to fend for yourselves.
+If the airline delays, cancel or re-routes the flight, you won’t be getting any compensation, alternative travel arrangements, or hotel accommodation.
+Basically, even if it’s the fault of the airlines, you are left to fend for yourselves.
 Moreover, they follow very strict timelines.
 If you are even slightly late for check-in or boarding, your ticket will be forfeited and you won’t be eligible for any refund or credit.

 6).
 Destination/Departure Airports

 Nowadays, it is common practice to have multiple terminals.
 The main terminal is dedicated to full-service airlines, and the other caters to budget airlines.
-The low-cost carrier terminals may be having fewer amenities, minimum passenger services, limited parking space, and maybe further off the city.
+The low-cost carrier terminals may be having fewer amenities, minimum passenger services, limited parking space, and may be further off the city.
 All this adds up to the cost.
-Many cities have two airports and budget airlines are always assigned the secondary airport.
+Many cities have two airports and budget airlines are always assigned a secondary airport.
 You might depart/arrive at an airport that is in the middle of nowhere with no public transport or airport shuttle service.
 For example, most Low-cost carriers fly to and from Gatwick airport, London, and not the main Heathrow Airport.
 It is difficult and expensive to reach Gatwick Airport.
-Check the cost and frequency/availability of public transports from these secondary airports before making your reservations.
+Check the cost and frequency/availability of public transport from these secondary airports before making your reservations.

 7).
 Flight Timings and routes

 Low-cost carriers try to save operational costs by running flights at odd times – early morning, late evening, or night flights.
 Before booking the ticket, pause and consider other logistics.
 Would you be able to find to-and-fro public transport at such bizarre times?
 Are you paying for an extra hotel night by arriving late at night at your destination?
 If you are forced to use a taxi or book an extra night, any savings that you may have done while booking tickets on a Budget Airline would go for a toss.
 Low-cost carriers have limited coverage and you may be forced to take a stopover or two to reach your destination.
-Weigh the potential inconvenience and the other costs involved before opting for ‘cheaper fare’.
+Weigh the potential inconvenience and the other costs involved before opting for a ‘cheaper fare’.

-Budget Airlines keep coming with tricks and deceptive ways to compensate for cheap ticket prices.
+Budget Airlines keep coming up with tricks and deceptive ways to compensate for cheap ticket prices.
 They will try to sell you things that you actually don’t need.
 You may be tempted to buy a $20-dollar flight to your dream destination, but slowly realize that the fare has trebled or more as hidden costs mount up.
 So, do your research, plan ahead, be vigilant, and calculate costs before you buy anything.